-With negotiation, the best advice is to stay quiet throughout the process.
-Never mention a number or even a range.
-If you do, you might end up stuck.
-If you are faced with gotcha questions, try deflecting with these responses:
+With negotiation, the most reliable way to get results is if you stay quiet throughout the whole process.
+Never mention a number or even a range because if you do, you might end up pigeon-holed.
+If you are faced with these gotcha questions, try deflecting with these responses:

 Q: What are your salary expectations?